AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/attach-reminder-notification-object.md

 Before you can attach reminder notifications to an object, an Adobe Workfront administrator must create the notification, as described in&nbsp; [Set up reminder notifications](../../administration-and-setup/manage-workfront/emails/set-up-reminder-notifications.md).&nbsp;

-The steps to attach a reminder ```notifications```&nbsp;are the same, regardless of the object type that you are attaching them to.
+The steps to attach a reminder notifications&nbsp;are the same, regardless of the object type that you are attaching them to.

 ## Access requirements